Hammerfest (festival)

-Hammerfest is a music festival held annually in North Wales.
-From 2013, Hammerfest has moved to the Haven site in Pwllheli, Hafan y Môr Holiday Park as the festival has outgrown its original site at Pontin's Holiday Village, Prestatyn, Wales.
+Hammerfest was a music festival held annually in North Wales.
+In 2013, Hammerfest moved to the Haven site in Pwllheli, Hafan y Môr Holiday Park as the festival outgrew its original site at Pontin's Holiday Village, Prestatyn, Wales.
 It is not related to a music festival of the same name hosted by white supremacist groups.
-The festival is owned by emc3i Ltd, sponsored by the music magazine Metal Hammer and run by the organizers of the Hard Rock Hell festival.
-Because the festival is held at a holiday camp, the organizers can make use of pre-built venues and stages, and attendees can stay in the on-site accommodation.
-This enables the festival to be held during the winter/spring months when outdoor camping is not desirable.
+The festival was owned by emc3i Ltd, sponsored by the music magazine Metal Hammer and run by the organizers of the Hard Rock Hell festival.
+Because the festival was held at a holiday camp, the organizers made pre-built venues and stages, and attendees stayed in the on-site accommodation.
+This enabled the festival to be held during the winter/spring months when outdoor camping is not desirable.

 Hammerfest I

 The original Hammerfest was held on 24–25 April 2009 in Prestatyn.
 Fifty bands appeared at the festival spread over three stages and across the two days.
 Saxon, Sepultura and Opeth headlined the two-day event.